 There are a variety of places you can go to experience steam trains and by gone eras of travel – the kids will be in raptures!

 Melsa Park has a 500 metre track that’s perfect for a miniature steam train ride.
-They operate every 3rd Sunday of the month from 10 am to 230pm.
+After being shut down for so long due to COVID they are finally able to start operating again.
+They operate every 3rd Sunday of the month from 10am to 2:30pm.
 You can buy a ticket for just $2 to journey through the gorgeous bush surrounds.

-During the May school holidays, the Australian Model Railway Association hosts this model train show at the Brisbane Showgrounds.
+During May, the Australian Model Railway Association hosts this model train show at the Brisbane Showgrounds.
 With miniature and full-size train rides, heritage displays, loads of models and miniature train displays, it’s the perfect day out for any lover of locomotives.